How to Make a Painted Jute Rug: Easy DIY Checkerboard Design

-Do you ever see this something in a store or online and think…
+Do you ever spot something in a store or online and think…

 A checkerboard rug available at Rugs.com